DimitrisRigas/TTH-analysis/README.md

 8/1/2025 Though of a solution in my efforts to save the dileptonic case.
 Instead of doing boosted and getting 2 double b tagged jets im going do do a semi try where i have atleast 1 double b jet and atleast 3 bjets.
 Need to think of a way to select the correct b jet though for the reconstruction of Higgs variables because i have the same problem i had with mass 60.
 I did atleast one double b jet and although i get more events i lose all of them on the cut of atleast 3 bjets.
 It could be that im on mass 12 and i have more fully boosted incidents.
 I will try now getting mass 25 Gev- I restored the dileptonic analysis and saved as a new name Myclass2.C

 9/1/2025 Tried going for a selection cut Nb>1.
 I x5 the signal and my bg survived.
 Ill upload the updated myClass2.
 I also removed the cut of opposite signs and the S/B is much better.
 Added new backgrounds For TTH->bb.

+10/1-14/1  Added all of the important backgrounds.
+Fixed the macro to run them automatically.
+All i need to do before the multivariant analysis is fix the memory leaks and the drawing macro to do super impose